 Keeping track of all that documentation can be a nightmare.
-What makes it even worse, is that any good trainer takes seriously the idea of continuous improvement.
+What makes it even worse, is that any good trainer and assessor takes seriously the idea of continuous improvement.
 So, our documents don’t stay the same, they keep evolving over the years.
 Every time we give some training, we’re looking at how to improve our presentation, improve our student handouts, improve our practical exercises, and improve our documentation.
 Just trying to keep up with what version is the latest can become another nightmare.

 Version control is as important as document control.
 That’s why every RTO needs somebody who is in charge of documentation; a documentation clerk, if you will.
 It doesn’t matter if the RTO only has one trainer; it still needs the same level of documentation tracking and control as a RTO that has 50 trainers.